 Bali is one of the most beautiful and bustling provinces in Indonesia – its balance between work and play has attracted many digital nomads, remote employees, and budding entrepreneurs.
-If you are one of them (or will soon be one), the first things you should understand is Indonesia’s Visa regulations.
-In this article, we aim to provide interested applicants with must-have knowledge around Visa Sponsorships and choosing the right Visa based on your reasons and activities in Indonesia.
+If you are one of them (or will soon be one), the first thing you should understand is Indonesia’s Visa regulations.
+In this article, we aim to provide interested applicants with must-have knowledge around Bali visa sponsors and choosing the right Visa based on their reasons and activities in Indonesia.

 To be clear, there is no difference between a Bali business visa and an Indonesian business visa – A business Visa provides We have written about business visas extensively over the last few months, but for those who are new to this website, here are a few things to know.

 First, a business visa in Bali is a type of visitation visa.
 What this means is, it is illegal for you to be drawing an Indonesian-sourced salary from a company established in Indonesia.
 Its sole purpose is to facilitate business-related activities such as meetings with potential business partners, looking for suppliers, setting up a representative office, or attend a conference, to name a few.

 A Bali business visa comes in two types: single-entry and multiple-entry.
 Both Visas will allow you to stay in the province for 60 days.
 The biggest difference lies in its mobility.
 As the visa name describes, holders of a Single-entry Visa can only use this Visa for one entry.
 When the Visa holder leaves Indonesia (not Bali), the Visa is no longer valid, which means, the holder would need to re-apply for the Visa if they would like to stay for more than 30 days.